Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/services/service-documents.md

   * Creation Date
   * Updated Date

 Each document will have a Link option.
 When clicked, this will associate the document with the service.
-Documents already linked to a service ill have an option to Un-link.
+Documents already linked to a service will have an option to Un-link.
 When clicked, this will remove the document from the service.